 “Ever since AOC, no incumbent is safe,” says Standish, who has just been surprised by an amazingly tight race with Payton.
 Murphy was very smart to make this the crux of season 2, as it’s true.
 Ever since 28-year-old Alexandria Ocasio-Cortez beat incumbent Joe Crowley, who had served 10-years, more progressives have started to challenge, and defeat, political veterans.

 How do they do this?
 Payton campaigns on Standish being out of touch with the modern generation.
 He explicitly takes up the issue of climate change, pointing out the urgency of the situation and galvanizing young people to turn out to vote.
 He champions how the older politicians have let them down by failing to address an issue that will have devastating consequences in years to come.

 This succeeds in making Payton the champion of young voters, the likes of which are often going to the polls for the first time in their lives.
 A quite brilliant episode, appropriately titled “The Voters,” explores the generational shift through the relationship of a mother and daughter.
-The mother strongly supports Standish, perceiving her as a powerful, feminist icon, while the daughter supports Payton, arguing that Standish hasn’t done enough and the environment is dying with her in office.
+The mother strongly supports Standish, perceiving her as a powerful, feminist icon, while the daughter supports Payton, arguing that Standish hasn’t done enough and is part of the establishment.

 They fight about this on the morning of the election, before going their separate ways and interacting with their respective idols.
 The mother’s time with Standish leaves the impression that the current Majority Leader actually doesn’t care or understand the drive of young voters.
 The daughter, on the other hand, sees Payton doesn’t care as much about the environment as his campaign would make her believe.